tiredwork/react-basics-labs/README.md

-## This is the week 1 lab for Web App Development 2
+## This is the lab work for Web App Development 2